rehanvdm/serverless-website-analytics/docs/API.md

 Quick option rundown:
 - `sites`: The list of allowed sites.
 This does not have to be a domain name, it can also be string.
 It can be anything you want to use to identify a site.
 The client-side script that sends analytics will have to specify one of these names.
+- `firehoseBufferInterval`: The number in seconds for the Firehose buffer interval.
+The default is 15 minutes (900 seconds), minimum is 60 and maximum is 900.
 - `allowedOrigins`: The origins that are allowed to make requests to the backend Ingest API.
 This CORS check is done as an extra security measure to prevent other sites from making requests to your backend.
 It must include the protocol and full domain.
 Ex: If your site is `example.com` and it can be accessed using `https://example.com` and